hoangchu/xview-codesamples/README.md

 Before diving into the code it's recommended to get to know the basic concept of XView.

 ## Decoupled And Clean
 XView is a Model-View-Controller (MVC) implementation tailored for SDL Tridion TOM.NET templates development.
-The footprint of XView in Tridion is very small and clean thanks to its practical decoupled design.

 XView comes with a tiny XView.dll (less than 40KB).